labzero/verifi/README.txt

 Overview:
-You can use this gem to access Verifi.com's hosted payment page api for creating and reading payment requests.
+You can use this gem to access Verifi.com's hosted payment page API for creating and reading payment requests.

 Installation:

 sudo gem install verifi

 Usage:

 require 'verifi'